pkumod/gStore/docs/COMPILE.md

 Setup scripts and dependency preparation only need to be done once, later you can directly use `make` to compile the code.

-(For faster compiling speed, use `make -j4` instead, using how many threads is up to your machine)
+(For faster compiling speed,  go to the build directory and use `make -j4` instead, using how many threads is up to your machine)

-To check the correctness of the program, please type `make test` command.
+To check the correctness of the program, please type `make test` command in the build directory..

-Only if you use the `make dist` command, then you need to run `make pre` command again.
+Only if you use the `make dist` command, then you need to run `make pre` command again in the build directory.

 If you want to use API examples of gStore, please run `make APIexample` to compile example codes for both C++ API and Java API.
 For details of API, please visit [API](API.md) chapter.

-Use `make clean` command to clean all objects, executables, and use `make dist` command to clean all objects, executables, libs, datasets, databases, debug logs, temp/text files in the gStore root directory.
+Use `make clean` command to clean all objects, executables, and use `make dist` command to clean all objects, executables, libs, datasets, databases, debug logs, temp/text files in the gStore build directory.

-You are free to modify the source code of gStore and create your own project while respecting our work, and type `make tarball` command to compress all useful files into a .tar.gz file, which is easy to carry.
+You are free to modify the source code of gStore and create your own project while respecting our work, and go to the build directory and type `make tarball` command to compress all useful files into a .tar.gz file, which is easy to carry.

-Type `make gtest` to compile the gtest program if you want to use this test utility.
+Type `make gtest` to compile the gtest program if you want to use this test utility in the build directory.
 You can see the [HOW TO USE](USAGE.md) for details of gtest program.